 iv.Term: Ending 5 years from the Rent Commencement Date.

-(c) So long as (i) Lessee is current in the payment of all Rent and other amounts due under this Lease, (ii) no Default or Nonappropriation exists under this Lease, and (iii) subject to a minimum of 30-days written notice to Lessor, Lessee may terminate this Lease on the three year anniversary of the Funding Date of this Lease (the “Early Buy-Out Date”) by paying the currently due Rent, as well as outstanding principal component of this Lease, and any interest accrued thereon to the Early Buy-Out Date, and any other past due amounts or other amounts due under this Lease, plus any applicable taxes (the “Early Buy-Out Option”).
+(c) So long as (i) Lessee is current in the payment of all Rent and other amounts due under this Lease, (ii) no Default or Non-appropriation exists under this Lease, and (iii) subject to a minimum of 30-days written notice to Lessor, Lessee may terminate this Lease on the three year anniversary of the Funding Date of this Lease (the “Early Buy-Out Date”) by paying the currently due Rent, as well as outstanding principal component of this Lease, and any interest accrued thereon to the Early Buy-Out Date, and any other past due amounts or other amounts due under this Lease, plus any applicable taxes (the “Early Buy-Out Option”).
 The Equipment shall be conveyed to Lessee by Lessor on an “as-is, where-is” basis, without any representation or warranty from Lessor.

-(d) So long as (i) Lessee is current in the payment of all Rent and other amounts due under this Lease, (ii) no Default or Nonappropriation exists under this Lease, and (iii) subject to a minimum of 30-days written notice to Lessor, Lessee may prepay this Lease on (A) the one year anniversary of the Funding Date of this Lease by paying the currently due Rent, as well as 102% of the outstanding principal component of this Lease or (B) the two year anniversary of the Funding Date of this Lease by paying the currently due Rent, as well as 101% of the outstanding principal component of this Lease, as well as any interest accrued thereon to the Prepayment Date, and any other past due amounts or other amounts due under this Lease, plus any applicable taxes.
+(d) So long as (i) Lessee is current in the payment of all Rent and other amounts due under this Lease, (ii) no Default or Non-appropriation exists under this Lease, and (iii) subject to a minimum of 30-days written notice to Lessor, Lessee may prepay this Lease on (A) the one year anniversary of the Funding Date of this Lease by paying the currently due Rent, as well as 102% of the outstanding principal component of this Lease or (B) the two year anniversary of the Funding Date of this Lease by paying the currently due Rent, as well as 101% of the outstanding principal component of this Lease, as well as any interest accrued thereon to the Prepayment Date, and any other past due amounts or other amounts due under this Lease, plus any applicable taxes.
 The Equipment shall be conveyed to Lessee by Lessor on an “as-is, where-is” basis, without any representation or warranty from Lessor.

 Any other prepayments other than the Early Buy-Out Option shall be solely with the prior written consent of Lessor.